-Licensing authorities have responsibility for licensing gambling premises in their area, as well as undertaking functions in relation to lower stake gaming machines and clubs and miners' welfare institutes.
+Licensing authorities have responsibility for licensing gambling premises in their area, as well as undertaking functions in relation to lower-stake gaming machines and clubs and miners' welfare institutes.

-Licensing authorities are required by under section 349 of the Gambling Act 2005 to consult upon and publish a statement of the principles, which they propose to apply when exercising their functions under the act.
+Licensing authorities are required under section 349 of the Gambling Act 2005 to consult upon and publish a statement of the principles, which they propose to apply when exercising their functions under the act.
 This statement must be published at least every three years and be reviewed from "time to time".
-Any amendments must be subject of further consultation.
+Any amendments must be subject to further consultation.

 Southwark Council's original statement of licensing policy was first published on 3 January 2007, following approval by Council Assembly on 6 December 2006.
-This revision of the policy was compiled in 2018.
+This revision of the policy was compiled in 2024.
 In producing this revision, this authority declares that it has had regard to the licensing objectives of the Gambling Act 2005, the guidance to the licensing authorities issued by the Gambling Commission, and any responses from those consulted on the policy statement.

-A list of those parties with whom the Council consulted directly is attached at appendix A to this document.
-It should be noted that unsolicited comments were received also.
+A list of those parties with whom the Council consulted directly is attached in Appendices A-B to this document.